napagroup/grape-ui-react/src/elements/Alert/Readme.md

 And now a toast!
 If you would like to use the `<Alert>` as a toast notification, you would need to use `alertToast` and `<Alert.ToastContainer>`.
 This is built upon the fantastic [`react-toastify`](https://github.com/fkhadra/react-toastify) library.
 It is preset to follow [Material Design's Snackbar specifications](https://material.io/components/snackbars).

+The toast container will render inside of a portal and attach itself to the DOM.
+If you would like to change that target, please use the `toastPortalTarget` props.
+We are using [`react-portal`](https://github.com/tajo/react-portal) to do this, and you can use `react-portal`'s `node` prop to define the target.

 #### Toast Example

 ```jsx in Markdown